toolr/startr/python/README.md

 1. Replace code throughout your project with ${1}, ${2}, ${3}, ... ${n}.

 2. Whenever you run startR and n arguments, it will replace accordingly.
-It even works with filename.  _Directory names are not yet supported._
+It even works with filenames.  _Directory names are not yet supported._

 ## Authors